-The group consists of Eden Research plc and its subsidiary.
+The group consists of Eden Research plc and all of its subsidiaries.

 1.1 Accounting convention

 Group and parent company financial statements have been prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006, except as otherwise stated.